mafudge/ist346-content/labs/I.md

 Now that Auth0 is setup we can install the Auth0 drupal module, the module is already installed on the website, but it still needs to be configured

-1. On you drupal site, back at `http://localhost:8080` click the `Extend` button at the top.
+1. On you Drupal site, back at `http://localhost:8080` click the `Extend` button at the top.
 2. Find the newly installed `Auth0` plugin, which is under the heading `OTHER`, and check the box next to it, and click `install`.
 3. Once the plugin is enabled, click the `Configuration` button at the top.
 If everything is correct you should see the Auth0 settings under system (show below)
 ![Config Screen](assets/auth0config.png)